StormWindStudios/LinuxNotes/README.md

 root      --      20       0       0              2     0     0
 shane     --   16388       0   65536              2     0 49152
 ```
-It's good idea to set a lower soft limit, because it will generate a warning and allow the user to rectify the situation within the configured gracetime.
+It's good idea to set a lower soft limit, because it can generate a warning and allow the user to rectify the situation within the configured gracetime.
 Let's set a low soft limit on inodes, exceed it, and check the quota report.

 ```
 shane@ubuuuntu:~$ sudo edquota -u shane